MattKirchhof/ABCNet/README.md

 M. Kirchhof, C. J. Cameron and S. C. Kremer, "End-to-end chromosomal compartment prediction from reference genomes," _2021 IEEE International Conference on Bioinformatics and Biomedicine (BIBM)_, 2021, pp. 50-57, doi: [10.1109/BIBM52615.2021.9669521](https://doi.org/10.1109/BIBM52615.2021.9669521)

+# ABCNet 250kb Version

+ABCNet 250kb is a version of the original algorithm that uses compartment files that have a resolution of 250kb.
+Each compartment bin is 250kb in size.
+In addition, this version utilizes a single compartment file containing all chromosomes, rather than those often seperated by chromosome.

+## Environment

+The ABCNet 250kb has the same limited requirements as the original.
+The following packages are required:

+1) Python 3.9.4 or later -> Earlier versions of python3 should also work just fine
+2) Numpy -> Install using pip with "pip install numpy"
+3) PyTorch -> Install by visiting https://pytorch.org/get-started/locally/
+4) Pandas -> Install using pip with "pip install pandas"
+5) Matplotlib -> Install using pip with "pip install pandas"
+6) Sklearn -> Install using pip with "pip install sklearn"

+# Running ABCNet 250kb Version

 # Graph Generating Scripts

 The purpose of these scripts is to anaylze and visualize the datasets used and output by ABCnet.
 The compartment files such as "mouse_compartment_file.txt" can be visualized using the scripts: